nichoth/template-odd/README.md

 * automatically publish to npm on any version change

 ## use
-Use Github's "template" button in the GUI, then `npm init`.
+Use Github's "template" button in the GUI, then `npm init`, and change the URL for the test svg file.

 ## test